dakshvanshaj/flights-price-prediction-mlops/docs/Modeling/model_explainability_lgbm_champ.md

 ![Dependence Plot - time](../img/shap_lgbm_Dependence%20Plot%20-%20time.png)

 **Insight:** There is a clear positive linear relationship between `time` and its SHAP value.
-As the flight duration increases, the predicted price increases.
+As the flight duration increases, the predicted price increases and due to `flighttype` there is some level of deviation for shap values for each flighttype.

 ### B. Flight Type